MatejaC/react-chat-app/README.md

-# React Chat: Building A Realtime Messaging App
+# React Chat

+- Project made on Algebra University Zagreb
-built with React.js and Scaledrone service
+- built with React.js and Scaledrone service